GerritCodeReview/plugins_rename-project/src/main/resources/Documentation/about.md

      If choosing to rename "All-Users", you cannot rename the project as this action is prohibited.

+* You cannot rename projects that are watched by users

+     If you rename a project that is actively watched by users, the watches are not updated to the new project name, leading to the loss of the notifications by all users that were watching the original project.

+* You should limit project renames to administrator users

+     Because of all the above caveats, it is not recommended to allow any non-admin user to perform any project rename.

 Replication of project renaming
 -------------------------------